luisacicolini/luisacicolini.github.io/src/pages/posts/knaster-tarski.md

 ---

 # knaster-tarski theorem in type theory

 Based on a very patient and kind explanation by [bollu](https://pixel-druid.com/).
-It's taking me more than four months to understand the gist of this theorem and its implication and uses, hopefully writing down what I got to so far will be helpful on this quest.
+It's taking me a lot to understand the gist of this theorem and its implication and uses.

 statement: *the set of fixed points of a monotone function over a complete lattice is itself a complete lattice*. we will need a bunch of definitions around lattices to get to the theorem.